hpc-carpentry/hpc-python/_episodes/03-lists.md

 - "Numpy allows vector maths in Python."
 ---

-At the end of the last lesson, we saw noticed that `sys.argv` gave us a new data structure: a list.
+At the end of the last lesson, we noticed that `sys.argv` gave us a new data structure: a list.
 A list is a set of objects enclosed by a set of square brackets (`[]`).